 - History, Theory and the Future of the Nonprofit Sector

-- Social Justice and the Nonprofit Sector.
+- Social Justice and the Nonprofit Sector

-The Louisiana State University at Shreveport offers an MS in Nonprofit Administration.
-A unique thing about this program is that it focuses on community and diversity in the business place, which are paramount in the non-profit workforce.
-Students will still take courses in finance and strategic planning, but community development is regarded as equally important.
+The Louisiana State University at Shreveport offers an online master’s in nonprofit administration.
+One unique aspect about this program is that it focuses on community and diversity in the business place, which are paramount in the nonprofit workforce.
+Of course, students will still take courses in finance and strategic planning, but community development is regarded as equally important.

-To apply to this best school for non-profit leadership, students must have a baccalaureate degree with a 3.0 GPA and have taken the GRE and received a score of at least 800.
-Students can be accepted into the program in the fall, spring, and summer and all three semesters have separate admissions deadlines.
+To apply to this best school for nonprofit management, you must have a bachelor’s degree with a 3.0 GPA and have taken the GRE (with a score of at least 800.)
+Students can be accepted into the program in the fall, spring, and summer, and all three semesters have separate admissions deadlines.

 - Corporate Financial Accounting